 “Answer the question,” Commander Salis Azor growled, restraining his tone to keep from drawing undue attention from the soldiers outside the guard tower.

 Not that it mattered.
 Every guard in Kelmar knew who this slave was, and none would be surprised that Azor had singled him out for some sort of punishment.
 Again.

 They never had before.

-“Yes, which you make a habit of doing,” Azor clipped, stalking around him as he knelt on the floor, his hands bound.
+“Yes, which you make a habit of doing,” Azor clipped, stalking around him as he knelt on the floor, where he’d been shoved when they’d brought him in.
 “What part of the rules don’t you understand, exactly?”

 Azor sniffed what could be considered an attempt at a laugh.
 The young man didn’t think the commander was capable of anything approaching actual laughter.
 It was just a shadow of the real thing, like everything else there.
 A shadow of justice.